-“If you do not normally wear glasses and have no prescription, you can purchase ‘computer’ glasses without a doctor’s prescription,” Kim says.
+“If you do not normally wear glasses and have no prescription, you can purchase 'blue light' glasses without a doctor’s prescription,” Kim says.

 Do you need computer glasses?

-While the American Academy of Ophthalmology (AAO) does not recommend any special eyewear for computer use, Kim says her patients who use computer glasses reported a noticeable reduction in digital eye strain, giving her reason to believe blue-light-blocking lenses help.
+While the American Academy of Ophthalmology (AAO) does not recommend any special eyewear for computer use, Kim says her patients who use computer glasses reported improved visual comfort.

 The AAO says digital eye strain symptoms caused by computer use are only temporary and will ease after you stop using (or take a break from) your devices.

 Some final tips on how to reduce digital eye strain?
 Sit up straight at your computer, increase the font size on your screen, and improve the ergonomics of your workstation to reduce your digital eye strain and the pain in your back and neck.

 SHOPPING FOR COMPUTER GLASSES?
 Find an optical store near you or online and search for computer glasses and blue-light filtering lenses.